claralopezben/ESG-vs-Traditional-Stocks-Revenue-Analysis/README.md

 > **Do ESG-focused equity ETFs outperform traditional broad-market ETFs on a risk-adjusted basis once exposure to common systematic risk factors is taken into account?**

-We answer this in three layers of increasing rigour:
+We answer this in three layers of increasing rigor:

-1. Raw cumulative returns and annualised volatility.
+1. Raw cumulative returns and annualized volatility.
 2. The **Sharpe ratio** (excess return per unit of total risk).
 3. **CAPM** and **Fama–French three-factor** regressions, recovering the alpha — the portion of return that is *not* explained by market exposure or by the size and value factors.